neha200/GuidedProjects/README.md

 I worked with covid-19 csv file provided by John Hopkin's University and WorldHappiness data provided by United Nations

 Pre-requisite knowledge about- Programming languge like Python or R, Jupyter notebook.

+Result- Developed Countries have more corona cases registered than under developed countries it can be due to the unavailability of test kits during the start of the pandemic